hitchdev/hitchstory/docs/index.md

 integrate with hitchstory, providing functionality to easily build and to test various different kinds of software.

-* [hitchkey](https://github.com/hitchdev/hitchkey) - create a project "key.py" of simple methods that can be used to run project-specific commands written in python directly from the command line (e.g. "hk bdd my test name" or "hk regression", "hk lint" or "hk deploy").
+* [hitchkey](https://github.com/hitchdev/hitchkey) - create a project "key.py" of simple methods that can be used to run project-specific commands written in python 3 in an isolated virtualenv and easily run them directly from the command line (e.g. "hk bdd my test name" or "hk regression", "hk lint" or "hk deploy").
 * [seleniumdirector](https://github.com/hitchdev/seleniumdirector) -- tool that wraps selenium, making it easy to write simple, readable stories that interact with websites.
 * [hitchbuildpy](https://github.com/hitchdev/hitchbuildpy) - tool that bundles pyenv and builds virtualenvs from it which can be used to install, run and test python code in one or many different versions.
 * [hitchrunpy](https://github.com/hitchdev/hitchrunpy) - tool that can be used to run and monitor snippets of python code (can be used with hitchstory to write 'better unit tests' - for projects which provide a python API).